DYFM-FM

-DYFM (101.9 FM) is a radio station owned and operated by Nation Broadcasting Corporation, a sister company of TV5 Network Inc. It serves as a repeater station of True FM in Manila.
-The station's transmitter is located atop Mt.
+DYFM (101.9 FM) is a radio station owned and operated by Nation Broadcasting Corporation, a sister company and through licensee TV5 Network Inc. It serves as a relay station of True FM in Manila.
+The station's transmitter is located inside the TV5 Transmitter Compound, Mt.
 Busay, Brgy.
-Babag 1, Cebu City.
+Babag 2, Cebu City.
 It is considered to be the first Stereo FM station in Cebu City.

 History

 1975–1998: MRS

 DYNC was Cebu's first FM station established on February 1, 1975, as MRS 101.9 (Most Requested Song).
 It carried an adult contemporary format, known for playing the most requested song every hour.
 Back then, it was located at Vacation Hotel Cebu along Juana Osmeña Ext. and later moved to Krizia Bldg. along Gorordo Ave.